Subdirectly irreducible medial quandles: Introduction

 Alternatively, Alexander quandles can be regarded as pairs $(A,f)$, where $(A,+)$ is an abelian group, $f$ its automorphism and operations are given by

+The variety of medial quandles is generated by Alexander quandles \cite{JPZ17}.
 Following universal algebra terminology, quandles embeddable into Alexander quandles (as subreducts of modules) will be called \emph{quasi-affine}.

-This paper continues the research on medial quandles we started in \cite{JPSZ}, and we refer to its introduction for motivating remarks.
-Just recall that the primary significance of the quandle laws is that they are algebraic interpretations of the Reidemeister moves in knot theory.
+This paper continues the research on medial quandles we started in \cite{JPSZ}.
+The primary significance of the quandle laws is that they are algebraic interpretations of the Reidemeister moves in knot theory \cite{Joy}.
+One of the strongest and oldest knot invariant is the \emph{Alexander polynomial}.
+The simplest way to understand it is in terms of Alexander quandles \cite[Chapter 3]{EN}.
+Similar role in case of another famous invariant given by \emph{Jones-Conway polynomial} play \emph{Conway algebras} (medial left quasigroups) \cite{Przyt}.
+Furthermore, most of quandles with a small number of elements are medial quandles \cite{JPSZ}.

 Here, our aim is to further develop the structure theory of medial quandles and to apply the theory to classify all subdirectly irreducible medial quandles.